When the Seahawks waived Shaquem Griffin, he leaned on his brother, turned down other teams and got back to work

 If many observers of the team considered it a possibility, Griffin says he didn’t see it coming.

-“It was definitely a surprise for me,’’ Griffin said Wednesday when he talked to the media via Zoom in the wake of his performance Sunday, when he was called off the practice squad and played a key role in stopping a final drive by Dallas and preserving Seattle’s 38-31 win.
+“It was definitely a surprise for me,’’ Griffin said Wednesday when he talked to media members via Zoom in the wake of his performance Sunday, when he was called off the practice squad and played a key role in stopping a final drive by Dallas and preserving Seattle’s 38-31 victory.

 Griffin said he had shown up for daily coronavirus testing when he got a call from the team.